-- Permanent navigational restrictions: Boaters no longer have access to the Moberly River and the Peace River, near the dam site, now that construction is underway on the earthfill dam.
-Public safety signs and beacons have been installed on both banks of the Peace River, and on both sides of the dam site, to mark the active construction area. - There will be project-related traffic on public roads leading to the dam site, transmission corridor, reservoir and Highway 29, as we continue to haul materials, equipment, rock, and timber.
+• Permanent navigational restrictions: Boaters no longer have access to the Moberly River and the Peace River, near the dam site, now that construction is underway on the earthfill dam.
+Public safety signs and beacons have been installed on both banks of the Peace River, and on both sides of the dam site, to mark the active construction area.

+- An eight-kilometre section of the Halfway River has reopened to boat traffic.
+Boaters are urged to observe and obey all signage and to use extreme caution while on the Halfway River, especially when water levels are low. - There will be project-related traffic on public roads leading to the dam site, transmission corridor, reservoir and Highway 29, as we continue to haul materials, equipment, rock, and timber.
 This will include increased industrial traffic on resource roads and public roads from Chetwynd leading to the site on the south bank. - Day, night and weekend shifts are anticipated for the duration of the project. - Traffic control will be intermittently in place for construction and investigation activities along Highway 29.
 This may cause minor traffic delays.
 Visit drivebc.ca for the latest traffic updates. - Noise will occur near the construction areas. - Noise and vibration will result from blasting and other works in the quarries.
 Hauling may occur at night. - There will be construction occurring around the Peace River at the dam site. - We are monitoring air quality in the Site C project area.
 This data is being added to the Ministry of Environment's B.C.
 Air Quality Monitoring Data.
 The Ministry uses this data to report on air quality trends.
 In the event of poor air quality, the Ministry will release air quality advisories through a notification list.
 This notification list currently includes the regional media, various public and private sector offices, as well as members of the public.
 If you are interested in being part of this notification list, please email sitec@bchydro.com.